Chirag-ahir/JAVA-All-Basic/README.md

 Can we Overload a main() method in Java?<br>
 Yes, We can overload the main method in java but JVM only calls the original main method, it will never call our overloaded main method.

+Can we Override a Static method in Java?
+  No, we cannot override static methods in Java because static methods are bounded at compile time using static binding.